the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Simulator-Visualizers.rst

 Discrete PSE Visualizer
 ~~~~~~~~~~~~~~~~~~~~~~~

-Discrete Parameter Space Exploration View, will show up to two measures of the Simulator results,
+Discrete Parameter Space Exploration (**PSE**) View, will show up information on multiple simulation results at once.
-after varying input Simulator Parameters.
-The two displayed measures are emphasized in the node shapes and node colors.

-When running a range of Simulations in TVB, it is possible to do it by varying up to 2 input parameters (displayed on
-the X and Y axis of current viewer).
+In TVB is possible to launch multiple simulations by varying up to 2 input parameters (displayed on the X and Y axis of
+the current viewer).
+Each simulation result has afterwards "metrics" computed on the total output.
+Each metric is a
+single number.
+Two metrics are emphasized in this viewer in the node shapes and node colors.

+When moving with your mouse cursor over a graph node, you will see a few **details** about that particular simulation
+result.
+When clicking a node, an overlay window will open, which gives you full access to view or further analyze that
+particular Simulation result.

 .. figure:: screenshots/visualizer_pse_discreet.jpg
    :width: 90%